14.11.2022 • Cloud infrastructure

 Do you want to hear more how you get your data back with Microsoft Office 365 back-up?

-Join free webinar with our sister company DMP!
+See a 1-hour webinar recording with our sister company DMP!
 Product manager Björn Boot gives you insight why data protection is important, what the “shared responsibility model” is and gives a live demo about how to recover your data in Microsoft Office 365

 Protect your Microsoft Office 365 data with DMP